 10 Reasons to Meet on the Gulf Coast Now

-Let it be known that I am not casting stones, I am as much to blame as anyone because this is true of PlannerWire as well, we have not done our fair share.
-We can be doing more and we haven’t.
-I think that this is an across the board failure of an entire industry, not the failure of a few.
+Let it be known that I am not casting stones, I am as much to blame as anyone because this is true of PlannerWire as well; we have not done our fair share.
+We can be doing more, and we haven’t.
+I think that this is an across-the-board failure of an entire industry, not the failure of a few.

-We can however, change course.
-I think that we all have the opportunity to help this region recover quickly, keep communities and families intact and help produce much needed jobs by simply helping to get the word out that for meetings and events, the Gulf Coast is open for business.
+We can, however, change course.
+I think that we all have the opportunity to help this region recover quickly, keep communities and families intact, and help produce much-needed jobs by simply helping to get the word out that for meetings and events, the Gulf Coast is open for business.

-That being said, here are my ten reasons why you should be hosting a meeting on the Gulf Coast right now.
+Here are my ten reasons why you should be hosting a meeting on the Gulf Coast right now.

 1 – Rates.

 They are amazing right now and a fiscally responsible option for any event.
 This is not taking advantage of the situation.
 It is supply and demand.
 Because demand is low, you can get a great rate.
-By taking advantage of these rates, you are ensuring that your program comes in under budget.
+By taking advantage of these rates, you ensure your program comes in under budget.
 You are also helping the Gulf Coast get back on track because rates cannot go up unless there is demand.

 2- Attendees don’t care about swimming.

 Most attendees at a business event do not care about bathing options.
 For them, the ocean is a backdrop, not a playground.
-Should they want to take a swim, most attendees opt for the pool anyway.
+Should they want to swim, most attendees opt for the pool anyway.

-3 – Top notch facilities.
+3 – Top-notch facilities.

 4 – Hospitality.